-In 2018, approximately 50 full and part-time undergraduate and graduate students were enrolled at the Ranger School.
+In 2019, approximately 48 full and part-time undergraduate and graduate students were enrolled at the Ranger School.
 The College employs approximately 22 full-time and part-time faculty and staff.
 Students, faculty, and employees have access to academic, recreational, and administrative facilities on campus during regular hours of operation.
-The public can attend cultural and recreational events on campus with their access limited only to the facilities in which these events are held.
-To report any violations of this or to report suspicious persons, call University Police (315) 470-6666.
-The University Police Chief is the designated campus security authority for the purposes of this report, and can be reached at (315) 470-6667. (www.esf.edu/univpolice/contact.htm)
+The public are generally invited to attend events on campus and are directed to the facilities in which these events are held without authorization.
+To report any violations of this or to report suspicious persons, call the Ranger School's administration at (315) 848-2566, the Resident Director at (315) 848-2791, or the School Director at (315) 848-2566, ext.
+2111.